iterative/dvc.org/static/docs/commands-reference/repro.md

 or `--cwd` options.

 `dvc repro` does not run `dvc fetch`, `dvc pull` or `dvc checkout` to get source data files, intermediate or final results.
+It though saves (unless --no-commit option is specified) all the data files, intermediate or final results into the DVC local cache and updates stage files with the new checksum information.

 ## Options